Follow @scope_views

 2) In poor seeing it suffers compared with smaller refractors

-The Mewlon 180C makes a truly excellent and surprisingly multi-purpose alternative to a mid-sized apochromat: for the Moon and planets, but for smaller DSOs too.
-The brighter optics and 2 visual back make it much better for extended objects than the old version.
+The Mewlon 180C makes an excellent and surprisingly multi-purpose alternative to a mid-sized apochromat: for the Moon and planets, but for smaller DSOs too.
+The brighter optics and 2” visual back make it much better for extended objects than the old version.
 Highly recommended.

 Home